 One time I attended the annual national conference of the public relations institute in my country.
 About 35 speakers were featured over two days.
 Overall it was an excellent event.
 But one aspect struck me from comments afterwards by audience members.
 Attendees recognize when the speaker is holding back information and is plugging their services to potential clients in the audience.
 And it turns the audience off.
-They don’t want to hear that a firm is the leader in its field.
+They don’t want to hear that the speaker’s firm is the leader in its field.
 They do want to hear good practical information they can put into effect for themselves when they return to work.

 Provide useful, actionable information in conference presentations